KaBlam!: Other shorts

 There were also various They Might Be Giants music videos for the songs "Why Does the Sun Shine?" and "Doctor Worm".
-In addition, there was a music video of "Hockey Monkey", created by James Kochalka and performed by The Zambonis.
+In addition, there were music videos of "Pizza Rocket" and "Hockey Monkey", created by James Kochalka.
+The former was also performed by The Zambonis.
 These were a mixture of live-action by Jesse Gordon and different animation styles, all produced and directed at The Ink Tank.

 Cancelled spin-off film

-A live-action Prometheus and Bob film was announced in 1998 to be directed by Harald Zwart, produced by Amy Heckerling and Twink Caplan and written by Joe Stillman, but was scrapped due to a lack of interest.
-According to Cote Zellers, Chris Farley and David Spade were both considered until the former's death, and much of the script was reused for Gulliver's Travels.
+In 1998, a live-action Prometheus and Bob film was announced, with Harald Zwart to direct, Amy Heckerling and Twink Caplan producing and Joe Stillman as screenwriter.
+However, it was ultimately scrapped due to lack of interest.
+According to Cote Zellers, Chris Farley and David Spade were both considered until the former's death, and much of the script was reused for the 2010 film Gulliver's Travels.

 The Henry & June Show

 A television special called The Henry & June Show was produced and aired on Nickelodeon in 1999.
 The first segment, "A Show of Their Own" aired, featured Henry and June with a studio audience and musical guests.
 The next segment was "Be True to Your School", where Henry and June attend school, and try their best to tackle hard subjects like "How to Look Your Best".
 It was never shown again after it premiered.